afunnydev/tinysociety/content/articles/2018-09-21-caboose-for-sale-yes-you-can-live-in-a-refurbished-train-wagon.md

 Larger than the caboose and smaller than the sterling rail is the boxcar rail.
 Their high ceilings offer the illusion of open space, and could even be built with a lofted bedroom.
 Since boxcars are used for shipping, there’s no need to gut them during the restoration process.
 That tends to be a huge draw for those looking into the tiny house community.

+## Different Available Dimensions For a Caboose

+There are many sizes available for a Caboose.
+Each of the manufacturers has its own sizes, so it varies a lot from one to another.
+But as a guideline, the dimensions should be around those numbers:

+* Lenght: 30 to 50 feet
+* Width: between 9 and 10 feet
+* Height: 10 to 14 feet (depending if you count in the cupola)

+If you are building a caboose looking tiny house, there are no dimension standards.
+Your imagination and the [building regulations in your state](https://www.tinysociety.co/articles/tiny-house-laws-united-states/) are the limit!

 ## Where to Find a Caboose for Sale

 ![caboose for sale](/img/caboose-for-sale.jpg)